-http://onlinelibrary.wiley.com/wol1/doi/10.1002/jts.22011/abstract the WTC, and were enrolled in the WTCHR.
-Latent class growth analysis identified five groups of rescue and recovery workers with similar score trajectories at three administrations of the PCL: low-stable (53.3%), moderate-inmoderate-stable (28.7%), creasing (6.4%), high-decreasing (7.7%), and high-stable (4.0%).
+HTTP://ONLINELIBRARY.WILEY.COM/WOL1/ DOI/10.1002/JTS.22011/ABSTRACT eight to nine years was examined among 16,488 rescue and recovery workers who responded to the events of September 11, 2001, at the WTC, and were enrolled in the WTCHR.
+Latent class growth analysis identified five groups of rescue and recovery workers with similar score trajectories at three administrations of the PCL: low-stable (53.3%), moderate-stable (28.7%), moderate-increasing (6.4%), high-decreasing (7.7%), and high-stable (4.0%).
 Relative to the low-stable group, membership in higher risk groups was associated with 9/1 1-related exposures, including: duration of WTC work (with adjusted odds ratios ranging from 1.3 to 2.0), witnessing of horrific events (range=1.3 to 2.1), being injured (range=1.4 to 2.3), perceiving threat to life or safety (range=2.2 to 5.2), bereavement (range=1.6 to 4.8), and job loss due to 9/11 (range=2.4 to 15.8).
 Within groups, higher PCL scores were associated with adverse social circumstances, including: lower social support (with B coefficients ranging from 0.2 to 0.6); divorce, separation, or widowhood (range=0.4-0.7); and unemployment (range=0.4-0.5).
 Given baseline, exposure-related, and contextual influences that affect divergent PTSD trajectories, screening for both PTSD and adverse circumstances should occur immediately, and at regular intervals post disaster.